axsh/openvnet/docs/content/installation.md

 * node-id

-The ID of the vna written in `/etc/openvnet/vna.conf`

-### Launch Services
+The ID of the vna written in `/etc/openvnet/vna.conf`.
+In a production environment, it's very likely for OpenVNet to span multiple hosts, each with their own Open vSwitch and vna combo.
+Therefore we need to tell OpenVNet which vna will manage which datapath.
+For this simple installation we have only one vna so we use the default `node-id` without editing `vna.conf`.

 Now let's start vna.
-This is OpenVNet's OpenFlow controller.
-It's going to send commands to Open vSwitch and setup the actual flows that implement virtual networks.

 ```bash
 initctl start vnet-vna